OCA/web/web_widget_boolean_switch/README.rst

 =========================

 This module add a widget ``boolean_switch`` to render boolean fields.
-One of it's main features is to quick edit that field without enter in edit mode.
+One of it's main features is to quick edit that field without enter in edit mode from list view or form view.

 Configuration